Bible Timeline Events in October 2023

 What biblical events took place in the month of October?
 This October the first biblical event marks the date the ark of Noah came to rest after the Flood.
 Noah obeyed God and his family was saved.
 The last event this month is when King Jeroboam disobeyed God and celebrated the Feast of Tabernacles one month later than God had commanded.
 As we journey through the month, let’s look to see how obedience and disobedience played a role in each of these events.

-Ark Rested: On the seventeenth of Tishrei, the Bible records that the ark nally came to rest on the mountains of Ararat.
+Ark Rested: On the seventeenth of Tishrei, the Bible records that the ark finally came to rest on the mountains of Ararat.
 Genesis 8:4

-Feast of Tabernacles: Today is the nal day of the Feast of Tabernacles.
+Feast of Tabernacles: Today is the final day of the Feast of Tabernacles.
 In some communities, this night is marked by reading the books of Deuteronomy and Psalms.
 Leviticus 23:33-44

 Yearly Bible Reading: Each year Jewish and Messianic congregations read through the Bible.
 Messianic congregations add New Testament readings.
 Today marks the day in which the new weekly reading cycle begins.